weaviate

 backup

-A Backup object instance connected to the same Weaviate instance as the Client.
+Backup object instance connected to the same Weaviate instance as the Client.
+This namespace contains all the functionality to upload data in batches to Weaviate for all collections and tenants.

 batch